Admonitio ad filium spiritualem

-Admonitio ad filium spiritualem (English Admonition to a Spiritual Son) is an anonymous Latin "manual of spiritual edification" written around the year 500.
+Admonitio ad filium spiritualem (Admonition to a Spiritual Son) is an anonymous Latin "manual of spiritual edification" written around the year 500.
 During the Middle Ages, it was believed to be a translation by Rufinus of Aquileia of a Greek original by Basil of Caesarea.
 It is now thought to be an original Latin composition, most likely by Porcarius of Lérins.
 Its author is still known conventionally as Pseudo-Basil.

 The Admonitio survives in many manuscripts.
 Paul Lehmann based his edition on eight from between the 8th and 16th centuries.
 A partial Old English translation survives in three manuscripts.
-The translation was probably made by Ælfric of Eynsham (c.957–1010).
+The translation was probably made by Ælfric of Eynsham (c.
+957–1010).
 Margaret Locherbie-Cameron counts 39 manuscripts of the Latin and Old English texts in Britain alone.
 Lucas Holstenius was the first to print the text when he included it in an appendix to his edition of Benedict of Aniane's Codex regularum in 1661.